tuanpmt/esp_mqtt/README.md

 - set broker_access _mode_: controls the networks that allow MQTT broker access (0: no access, 1: only internal, 2: only external, 3: both (default))
 - set broker_subscriptions _max_: sets the max number of subscription the broker can store (default: 30)
 - set broker_retained_messages _max_: sets the max number of retained messages the broker can store (default: 30)
-- set script_logging [0|1]: switches logging of script execution on or off (not permanently stored in the configuration)
-- script [_portno_|delete]: opens port for upload of scripts or deletes the current script
-- set @[num] _value_: sets the flash variable "num" (for use in scripts) to the given inital value (must be shorter than 63 chars)

 # MQTT client/bridging functionality
 The broker comes with a "local" and a "remote" client, which means, the broker itself can publish and subscribe topics.
 The "local" client is a client to the own broker (without the need of an additional TCP connection).